Docs

 • Permissions errors

-These errors are caused by errors in your code.
+These could be caused by errors in your code.
 Logs can be extremely helpful in diagnosing these issues.
-Lambda stores any logs your function may emit to Cloudwatch Logs.
-Dead letter queues can also be very helpful because they allow you to look at failed event payloads.
+Lambda stores the logs emitted by your function to Cloudwatch Logs.
+Dead letter queues can also be helpful because they allow you to look at failed event payloads.

 Dead Letter Errors

-When events are sent asynchronously to lambda, any event that fails twice will be sent to a configured dead letter queue.
-However, if there are any errors sending the event payload to the dead letter queue, Cloudwatch registers a dead letter error.
-Blue Matador monitors this metric so you don’t miss this important situation.
-If your function is producing dead letter errors, it may be possible that there are any of the following:
+When events are sent asynchronously to Lambda, any event that fails twice will be sent to a configured dead letter queue; however, if there are any errors in sending the event payload to the dead letter queue, Cloudwatch registers a dead letter error.
+Blue Matador monitors this metric so you don’t miss any errors.
+If your function is producing dead letter errors, the following may be possible:

 • Permissions errors